bunqCommunity/bunq-cli/README.md

 ```

 ## Roadmap
+ - Add a password option to allow for production API key storage
  - Create sandbox accounts with `--sandbox-account`.
  - Support for both regular API key and OAuth logins through QR codes.
  - View current user, monetary accounts and other API data in interactive mode.